BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-joseph-and-bryce/PROPOSAL.md

 ## Daily Goals
 #### Tuesday: A user should be able to put input into the first story
 Our first goal is to greet the user with the definitions of noun, verb, adjective, and adverb.
-Once that is complete we want to create the first story with input usage from the user so they can basically use any time of word they want that falls into the blank space.
+Once that is complete we want to create the first story with input usage from the user so they can basically use any type of word they want that falls into the blank space.
 This involves us to do a lot of testing to see if the input works with string concatenation.

 #### Wednesday: A user should be able to choose to play again or quit and the program should call upon one of the two stories randomly
 Once we have the code to make a story work with user input we need to create a second story using similar coding and put it into a list to call upon it randomly.
 Once we accomplish that we need to add in a while loop to ask the user if they want to play again or quit.